lillianparis/FullStackActivities/Number-1/unsolved/README.md

 # Number-1

-- This is a starter activity for the introduction of D3.
+- This activity will cover Enviroment Setup and SOM selection

 - Students will create a <div>, <h2>, and <h3> tag.
 - Each tag will have instructions on what text to place inside of them
 - Once the three tags are created, students will insert some D3 into the <script> tag